 Staff pension costs: shifts in pension liabilities can have a significant impact on the College's accounts in a particular year and the College has a number of staff in two defined benefit schemes, USS and CCFPS, both of which are in deficit (see Note 18).
-As at 30 June 2021 there were 9 staff members in USS (whose salaries represented 13% of the June 2021 payroll) and 2 members of CCFPS (representing 3% of the June 2021 payroll).
+As at 30 June 2022 there were 9 staff members in USS (whose salaries represented 14% of the June 2022 payroll) and 1 members of CCFPS.
 The College is making deficit reduction contributions to both schemes.
-The employer contributions to CCFPS increased in 2018 to 24.58% of salary (and will increase to 28.44% from July 2021) and the employer contributions to USS increased in 2019 to 21.1% (October 2019 - September 2021.
+The employer contributions to CCFPS increased in 2021 to 28.44% of salary and the employer contributions to USS increased in 2021 to 21.4% (October 2021 to March 2022) and 21.6% from April 2022.
 Consultation is underway with organisations that are members of the USS to agree the way in which the deficit of the fund is recovered.
 There is a significant risk that contributions to this fund will increase and that there will be a change to benefits.